Nitishkr22/TIAND/README.md

 # Sensor Data
 - RADAR:
-The .csv files for radar scans have 9 rows each.
+The .csv files for radar scans have nine rows each.
 Each of the rows signifies a different channel of radar data, as described below:
- 1. Scan type
+ 1. X Distance
-    > 0: Near Scan (Long-range radar) <br>
-    > 1: Far Scan (Long-range radar) <br>
-    > 2: Near Scan (Short-range radar) <br>
-    > 3: High Resolution-Range Scan (Short-range radar) <br>
- 2. Range
+ 2. Y Distance
- 3. Azimuth
- 4. Relative Velocity
+ 3. Standard Deviation in X Distance
+ 4. Standard Deviation in Y Distance
  5. Radial Cross-Section [RCS]
- 6. Range Variance
+ 6. Absolute Velocity in X direction
- 7. Relative Velocity Variance
+ 7. Absolute Velocity in Y direction
- 8. Azimuth Variance
- 9. Signal-to-noise ratio [SNR]
+ 8. Acceleration in X direction
+ 9. Acceleration in Y direction
+ 10. Standard Deviation of Absolute Velocity in X direction
+ 11. Standard Deviation of Absolute Velocity in Y direction
+ 12. Standard Deviation of Acceleration in Absolute X direction
+ 13. Standard Deviation of Acceleration in Absolute Y direction

 - LiDAR:
-The lidar data is provided in .pcd format as shown in the above data schema.
+The lidar data is provided in .pcd format, as shown in the above data schema.
 These pcds consist of the following information:
 1. X
 2. Y
 3. Z